 What’s more, opening up a platform to other companies, as, for instance, Amazon did with Amazon Marketplace, can create a new revenue source and help diversify the business.
 In Amazon’s case, the platform enables third-party sellers to sell products alongside Amazon’s offerings and Amazon collects a fee for each third-party sale.

 But platforms come with potential drawbacks.
 I have seen software platforms that grew so big and powerful over time that they became a bottleneck and slowed down the rate at which the end-user facing products could offer new and enhanced features.
-I have also witnessed a brand-new platform being retired, as it was overly complicated to use and did not meet the needs of the development teams that should have used it.
+I have also witnessed a brand-new platform being retired, as it was overly complicated to use and did not meet the needs of the development teams who should have used it.

 As these examples show, it is worthwhile to carefully consider if a platform can benefit your business and to choose the right approach to build and manage it and to choose the right approach in order to build and manage it.

 Treat the Platform as a Product